masum919/masum919/README.md

 ### Hi there 👋
 I am a PhD student majoring in Robotics and Mechatronics Engineering.
-My background is in Mechanical Engineering, and my specialty lies in the design of Medical Robots.
+I am a Mechanical Engineering graduate, and my specialty lies in the design of Medical Robots.